yy502/inkscape-laserpecker/README.md

 For more details, visit their official [English site](https://www.laserpecker.net/) or [Chinese site](http://www.laserpecker.cn/).

+## Compatibility

+This extension has been tested with LaserPecker L1 (1st generation) and Pro version.
+There are 2nd and 3rd generations to be released soon, and I will keep updating this extension to support those.

 ## Installation

 1) Install Inkscape 0.92.
 Inkscape 1.0 is not supported yet.